sasikantaghadai/bitcoin-price-predictor/readme.md

 # Bitcoin Price Prediction

-Bitcoin is most popular cryptocurrency now days , because of it's returns but one still need to look after its market trend because its prices vary with huge prices .In this repo will explore bitcoin data ,look at the bitcoin prices trends and perform time series analysis  using RNN and LSTM to predict bitcoin prices for next 30 days.<br>
+This project is made by Sasi Kant Ghadai IIT(ISM) Dhanbad Bitcoin is most popular cryptocurrency now days , because of it's returns but one still need to look after its market trend because its prices vary with huge prices .In this repo will explore bitcoin data ,look at the bitcoin prices trends and perform time series analysis  using RNN and LSTM to predict bitcoin prices for next 30 days.<br>
 Dataset can be found [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data),there are many missing data in the dataset , i have extracted those missing data using selenium in extract_data.ipynb.
 * bitcoin_price_predict.ipynb has the bitcoin analysis and price prediction.